 The University continues to focus on improving its competitive position.
 To meet increased student demand, boost academic credentials and improve campus infrastructure, the University acquired several strategic properties in fiscal year 2010 and 2011.
 On February 2, 2010, the Commonwealth's first and only public law school was established at UMass Dartmouth.
 This was made possible by a donation of approximately \$23 million in assets from the SNESL.
 In February 2010, the Legislature approved making the Tsongas Arena part of UMass Lowell.
 The acquisition of the facility provides the Lowell Campus with a venue for entertainment, sports and other events.
-On May 19, 2010, UMass Boston finalized the purchase of the Bayside Site, the former site of the Bayside Exposition Center, which is located less than one mile from the main campus.
+On May 19, 2010, UMass Boston finalized the purchase of the Bayside Site, the former site of the Bayside

+Exposition Center, which is located less than one mile from the main campus.
 This acquisition adds 20 acres of waterfront property to the campus and includes 1,500 parking spaces.
 Additionally, UMass Lowell purchased the former Saint Joseph's Hospital in Lowell on January 25, 2011.
 The property consists of six buildings totaling 300,000 square feet located within walking distance of University's North, South and East campuses in Lowell.
 The Lowell Campus has converted the property through a combination of new construction and renovation into an important campus connection point focused on student and administrative services known as University Crossing.
+The University expects to open the first-ever student dormitories at UMass Boston in September 2018, achieving a long-held goal of providing UMass Boston students with an on-campus residential option.
+The student housing complex will accommodate UMass Boston freshmen and transfer students and will be built via an innovative public-private partnership.
 See "CURRENT AND FUTURE CAPITAL PLANS" below.